 In june, Etihad Airways has launched daily flights between Abu Dhabi and Belgrade.
 Flights from Abu Dhabi to Belgrade are operated by Airbus A319 aircraft configured in two classes and with a maximum capacity of 106 seats.
 This will enhance the economic relations between Serbia and the United Arab Emirates, as well as stimulate the tourism sector in both countries.

 In addition to Etihad Airways flights, Air Serbia will operate four weekly flights between Belgrade and Abu Dhabi from October 2013.
 As the fleet grows, Air Serbia will fly daily between the two capitals.
 Airbus A319 aircraft will be used, with the current Boeing 737-300 being withdrawn from the operating system.

-The rebranding of Jat Airways in Air Serbia is an important moment in the history of the Serbian national carrier.
+The rebranding of Jat Airways into Air Serbia marks an important moment in the history of the Serbian national carrier.
 Jat Airways was established in 1927, being one of the first airlines in the world.
-After 86 years of activity, Jat Airways was in a critical situation and had to choose between privatization or bankruptcy.
-I think the right decision was made, even if the name "Jat Airways" will remain only a memory.
+After 86 years of operation, Jat Airways had reached a critical situation and had to choose between privatization or bankruptcy.
+I think the right decision has been made, even if the name "Jat Airways" will remain just a memory.

 Regarding the color scheme, it was designed by a mixed team, with members from both countries, and the aim was to provide a new unmistakable identity.
 On the tail of the Air Serbia aircraft will be the coat of arms and the state colors of Serbia.

 Jat Airways is the sixth airline to invest in Etihad Airways after: Airberlin (29.21%), Air Seychelles (40%), Virgin Australia (10.5%), Aer Lingus (2.99%) and Jet Airways (24%).